Battle of Cold Harbor: Military situation

 The Union Army assaulted the tip of the apex at Ox Ford and the right wing of the V. However, Lee, incapacitated in his tent by diarrhea, could not effect the attack he hoped to make.
 Grant realized the situation he was faced with and ordered his men to stop advancing and to build earthworks of their own.
 The Union general remained optimistic and was convinced that Lee had demonstrated the weakness of his army.
 He wrote to the Army's chief of staff, Maj.
 Gen. Henry W. Halleck: "Lee's army is really whipped. ...
 I may be mistaken but I feel that our success over Lee's army is already assured."

 As he did after the Wilderness and Spotsylvania, Grant planned another wide swing around Lee's flank, marching east of the Pamunkey River to screen his movements from the Confederates.
 His army disengaged on May 27 and crossed the river.
 Lee moved his army swiftly in response, heading for Atlee's Station on the Virginia Central Railroad, a point only 9 miles north of Richmond.
 There, his men would be well-positioned behind a stream known as Totopotomoy Creek to defend against Grant if he moved against the railroads or Richmond.
 Lee was not certain of Grant's specific plans, however; if Grant was not intending to cross the Pamunkey in force at Hanovertown, the Union army could outflank him and head directly to Richmond.
 Lee ordered cavalry under Maj.
 Gen. Wade Hampton to make a reconnaissance in force, break through the Union cavalry screen, and find the Union infantry.

 On May 28, Hampton's troopers encountered Union cavalry under Brig.
 Gen. David McM.
 Gregg in the Battle of Haw's Shop.
 Fighting predominately dismounted and utilizing earthworks for protection, neither side achieved an advantage.
 The battle was inconclusive, but it was one of the bloodiest cavalry engagements of the war.
 Hampton held up the Union cavalry for seven hours, prevented it from achieving its reconnaissance objectives, and had provided valuable intelligence to Lee about the disposition of Grant's army.

-After Grant's infantry had crossed to the south bank of the Pamunkey, Lee saw an opportunity on May 30 to attack Warren's advancing V Corps with his Second Corps, now commanded by Lt.
+After Grant's infantry had crossed to the south bank of the Pamunkey, Lee saw an opportunity on May 30 to attack Warren's advancing V Corps with his Second Corps, commanded by Lt.
 Gen. Jubal Early.
 Early's divisions under Maj.
 Gens.
 Robert E. Rodes and Stephen Dodson Ramseur drove the Union troops back in the Battle of Bethesda Church, but Ramseur's advance was stopped by a fierce stand of infantry and artillery fire.
 On that same day, a small cavalry engagement at Matadequin Creek (the Battle of Old Church) drove an outnumbered Confederate cavalry brigade to the crossroads of Old Cold Harbor, verifying to Lee that Grant intended to move toward that vital intersection beyond Lee's right flank, attempting to avoid another stalemate on the Totopotomoy Creek line.